Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Introduction

 In Sec.~\ref{sec:avramidi}, we detail the principles that we consider to encapsulate the key insights of the Avramidi approach and use these to write down a set of transport equations for the key bi-tensors of the theory.
 These provide an adaptation of the Avramidi approach which is ideally suited to implementation on a computer either numerically or symbolically.

-In Sec.~\ref{sec:symbolic}, we describe a semi-recursive approach to solving for covariant expansion and briefly describe our \textsl{Mathematica} implementation of it and its interface to the tensor software package \textsl{xTensor}.
+In Sec.~\ref{sec:symbolic}, we describe a semi-recursive approach to solving for covariant expansions and briefly describe our \textsl{Mathematica} implementation of it and its interface with the tensor software package \textsl{xTensor} \cite{xTensor}.

-In Sec.~\ref{sec:numerical}, we present a numerical implementation of the the transport equation approach to the calculation of $V(x,x')$ along a null geodesic.
+In Sec.~\ref{sec:numerical}, we present a numerical implementation of the transport equation approach to the calculation of the bi-scalar $V(x,x')$ appearing in the Hadamard form of the Green function along null geodesics.

+In the Appendix, we give canonical expressions for the coincidence limits of the first five terms in the Hadamard expansion of $V(x,x')$.

 Given our motivation in studying the radiation reaction problem we shall phrase all the discussion of this paper in 4-dimensional spacetime.
-The reader is referred to Decanini and Folacci~\cite{Decanini:Folacci:2005a} for a discussion of the corresponding situation in spacetimes of more general (integer) dimension.
-We do note however that the HaMiDeW coefficients are purely geometric bi-tensors, formally independent of the spacetime dimension.
+The reader is referred to work by D\'ecanini and Folacci~\cite{Decanini:Folacci:2005a} for a discussion of the corresponding situation in spacetimes of more general (integer) dimension.
+We do note, however, that the DeWitt coefficients are purely geometric bi-tensors, formally independent of the spacetime dimension.

 Throughout this paper, we use units in which $G=c=1$ and adopt the sign conventions of \cite{Misner:Thorne:Wheeler:1974}.
 We denote symmetrization of indices using brackets (e.g. $(\alpha \beta)$) and exclude indices from symmetrization by surrounding them by vertical bars (e.g. $(\alpha | \beta | \gamma)$).
 Roman letters are used for free indices and Greek letters for indices summed over all spacetime dimensions.
+Capital letters are used to denote the spinorial/tensorial indices appropriate to the field being considered.